News Futures 2035

 The News Futures 2035 foresight project is a response to concerns about the future of public-interest news in the UK.

-It brings together experts from inside, alongside and outside the news industry who are working together to imagine, and create, a better future.
+Since October 2022, it has brought together experts from inside, outside and alongside the news industry who worked together to imagine, and create, a better future.

-This participatory, action-research project has been initiated by Dr François Nel at the Media Innovation Studio (MIS) at the University of Central Lancashire.
+This participatory, action-research project was initiated by Dr François Nel at the Media Innovation Studio (MIS) at the University of Central Lancashire.

-It will help us consider alternative scenarios, develop new visions and catalyse better relationships, all focused on the question:
+It helped us consider alternative scenarios, develop new visions and catalyse better relationships, all focused on the question:

 How can the supply of trustworthy public-interest news in the UK be secured?